Sylius/Sylius/docs/customization/template.rst

 How to customize templates via events?
 --------------------------------------

-Sylius uses it's own event mechanism called Sylius Template Event which implementation is based purely on Twig.
+Sylius uses its own event mechanism called Sylius Template Events which implementation is based purely on Twig.
-This (in compare to legacy way of using SonataBlockBundle) leads to:
+This (compared to the legacy way of using SonataBlockBundle) leads to:

 * better performance - as it is no longer based on EventListeners
 * less boilerplate code - no need to register more Listeners